tjb1019/wats1020-card-matching-game/README.md

 * Players enter their name when they start the first game.
   * Store this in localStorage for retrieval throughout the gameplay
   * Use this value to enhance messaging and information display during the game
 * Players can share their score and a link to your game when they complete the game.
   * Add a button to "Share" the final results of the game alongside the "Play Again" button
   * Enable sharing to a social network (or multiple) of your choosing.
 * Enhanced animations
   * There are many animations throughout this game.
 Make them awesome.
 * Deploy at a custom domain or subdomain.
 (This is especially good if allowing people to share your link.)
 * Add Google Analytics so you can see how popular your card game is.

+## Credits and Attributions

+This project uses the images from the ["Notable Women in Computer Science Playing Card Deck"](http://www.cs.duke.edu/csed/wikipedia/).

+This project uses background images from [Subtle Patterns](http://subtlepatterns.com).